Q. When is June Orientation for the Class of 2023?

 Higher Level International Baccalaureate Courses:

-For students who pursue college courses while in high school, upon receipt of an official college transcript, the course work will be evaluated by the appropriate academic administrator in consultation with the respective curriculum area, provided the following criteria are met:
+For students who pursue college courses while in high school, upon receipt of an official college transcript, the coursework will be evaluated by the appropriate dean/director in consultation with the appropriate curriculum area, provided the following criteria are met (no exceptions):

-College level courses will be evaluated upon receipt of the following documentation:
+College level courses will be evaluated upon receipt of the following: